Savvy325/miniproj3/README.md

     5. Display all books
     6. Main menu
 ```
-*Each choice collects and displays different details pertaining to the book menu.
-As seen below: *
+*Each choice collects and displays different details pertaining to the book menu, as seen below: *

 ```
     Book Menu:
     1. Add a new book
-        What is the title of the book you would like to add?: "To Kill a Mockingbird" Who is the author for '"To Kill a Mockingbird"'?: Harper Lee What is the ISBN for '"To Kill a Mockingbird"'?: 123 What is the genre for '"To Kill a Mockingbird"'?: Fiction What is the publication date for '"To Kill a Mockingbird"'?: 08/11/1960
+        What is the title of the book you would like to add?: "To Kill a Mockingbird" Who is the author for '"To Kill a Mockingbird"'?: Harper Lee What is the ISBN for '"To Kill a Mockingbird"'?: 1234 What is the genre for '"To Kill a Mockingbird"'?: Fiction What is the publication date for '"To Kill a Mockingbird"'?: 08/11/1960

+        You have added 'To Kill a Mockingbird' to the Library!
     2. Borrow a book
+        What book would you like to borrow?: To Kill a Mockingbird Here is the book you searched for:
+                Title: To Kill a Mockingbird
+                Author: Harper Lee
+                ISBN: 1234
+                Genre: Fiction
+                Publication Date: 08/11/1960
+        Who is the user who is checking out To Kill a Mockingbird?: John Doe To Kill a Mockingbird has been checked out by John Doe.
+                To Kill a Mockingbird is not available to check out.
     3. Return a book
     4. Search for a book
     5. Display all books